This tiny bird can be hard to see unless you catch a glimpse of the male's bright red crown during nesting season.

 Learn about this charismatic bird and the important role it plays in Western pine forests.

 Look Low to Catch Sight of an Eastern Towhee

 These black and orange birds are sometimes called "ground robins."

 What Bird Song Sounds Like "Cheeseburger"?

-Learning to distinguish bird songs makes it much easier to identify the singer, even when you can’t see them.
+Learning to distinguish bird songs using words makes it much easier to identify the singer, even when you can’t see them.

 Many Female Birds Sing Beautiful Songs

 Researchers have found that females of many songbird species sing and have been for millions of years.
 Find out how you can help scientists listen and learn more.

 5 Things You May Not Know About Blue Jays